Multimodal mobility dashboard - Tri-Cities region

 US 395 and SR 240

-The segments of US 395 and SR 240 in the Tri-Cities region are key commute and economic corridors.
+US 395 and SR 240 in the Tri-Cities region are key commute and economic corridors.
 WSDOT classifies both as T-1 freight corridors, meaning that trucks carry over 10 million tons of freight on each corridor annually.
-The US 395 corridor between I-82 and I-182 includes a five-mile section in Kennewick with eight traffic signals as well as two smaller freeway segments.
-The SR 240 corridor between Stevens Drive/Jadwin Avenue and I-182, known as the Bypass Highway, has traffic signals along its full length.
-Click the green bar below for more information on US 395 and SR 240 multimodal mobility analysis.
+US 395 between I-82 and I-182 includes a five-mile section in Kennewick with eight traffic signals as well as two smaller freeway segments.
+SR 240 between Stevens Drive/Jadwin Avenue and I-182 (known as the Bypass Highway) has traffic signals along its full length.
+Click the green bar below for additional on US 395 and SR 240 multimodal mobility analysis.

 US 395 & SR 240 map image